mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

   These changes only apply to the new pickers.
   The legacy pickers keep the `CalendarOrClockPicker` internal component until there removal.

-  For more information about those new pickers, take a look at the [New picker components](#new-picker-components) section
+  For more information about these new pickers, take a look at the [New picker components](#new-picker-components) section.
   :::

-- The internal `PickerStaticWrapper` component has been removed and all its element have been moved to the new `Layout` component slot
+- The internal `PickerStaticWrapper` component has been removed and all its element have been moved to the new `Layout` component slot.

   ```diff
    const theme = createTheme({